solana-foundation/developer-content/content/cookbook/tokens/revoke-token-delegate.md

 ---
-title: How to revoke a token delegate
+title: How to Revoke a Token Delegate
 sidebarSortOrder: 13
 description:
   "Learn how to revoke a token delegate on Solana, resetting delegate